devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 _Codesnippt XXX: Consuming Redux Store in Favorite Button of Wisdom Card [[@faustWisgen2019]](https://github.com/Fasust/wisgen)_

 ### Why I decided against it
+I went back and forth on this decision a lot.
+Redux is a great State Management solution and enables the implementation of a clean three layered architecture (View - Store - Data) [[@eganKeepItSimple2018]](https://www.youtube.com/watch?v=zKXz3pUkw9A).
+Didier Boelens recommends to just stick to a Redux architecture if you are already familiar with it's approach from other cross-plattform development frameworks like React [[@facebookReactNativeFramework2015]](https://facebook.github.io/react-native/) and Angular [[@googlellcAngular2016]](https://angular.io/) and I very much agree with this advice [[@boelensFlutterBLoCScopedModel2019]](https://www.didierboelens.com/2019/04/bloc---scopedmodel---redux---comparison/).
+I have previously never worked with Redux and I decided to use BLoC over Redux because:

+1. It was publicly endorsed by the Flutter Team on multiple occasions [@sullivanBuildReactiveMobile2018; @hracekPragmaticStateManagement2019; @sullivanTechnicalDebtStreams2018]
+2. It has clear architectural rules [[@soaresFlutterAngularDartCode2018]](https://www.youtube.com/watch?v=PLHln7wHgPE)
+3. It was developed by one of Flutters Engineers [[@soaresFlutterAngularDartCode2018]](https://www.youtube.com/watch?v=PLHln7wHgPE)
+4. We don't end up with one giant store for the business logic out with multiple blocs with separate responsibilities [[@boelensFlutterBLoCScopedModel2019]](https://www.didierboelens.com/2019/04/bloc---scopedmodel---redux---comparison/)

 ## Bloc
 - Goal: